TopoChunker: Topology-Aware Agentic Document Chunking Framework

 \section{Conclusion}

-In this paper, we introduce TopoChunker, a topology-aware framework for document chunking in RAG pipelines.
-By mapping heterogeneous documents onto a Structured Intermediate Representation (SIR) via a dual-agent architecture---comprising an Inspector Agent for adaptive routing and a Refiner Agent for semantic auditing---our approach mitigates ``semantic islands'' and resolves anaphoric conflicts.
-Evaluations on unstructured narratives (GutenQA) and highly structured reports (GovReport) demonstrate that TopoChunker achieves state-of-the-art retrieval and generation accuracy.
-These results indicate that preserving and explicitly injecting topological metadata is critical for robust RAG systems.
+In this paper, we introduce TopoChunker, a topology-aware document chunking framework for RAG pipelines.
+By mapping heterogeneous documents to a Structured Intermediate Representation (SIR) via a dual-agent architecture (Inspector and Refiner Agents), our approach effectively mitigates ``semantic islands'' and resolves anaphoric conflicts.
+Evaluations on GutenQA and GovReport demonstrate that TopoChunker achieves state-of-the-art retrieval and generation accuracy while maximizing the semantic return on investment (ROI) for token expenditure.
+These results highlight that explicitly preserving topological metadata is critical for scalable and robust RAG systems.